|

 ||

-Here are the steps to follow...
-1. Check for lost property.
+Step 2.
+Check for lost property.
 For example, one member found an HP-related check that had been mailed to a misspelled street address with an incorrect zip code.
 Every few years, it is a good idea run an "unclaimed property" search.
-Companies -- including financial institutions -- are required to turn over unclaimed property to the state after a specific time period, which varies from state to state, as little as two years in some states.
-Easy to do: https://www.hpalumni.org/Unclaimed 2.
+Companies, including financial institutions, are required to turn over inactive accounts and unclaimed property to the state or province in as little as two years.
+Easy to check: Unclaimed Property Step 3.
 Determine which company is currently responsible for the benefit.
 HP Breakup.
-On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company -- Hewlett Packard Enterprise (no hyphen; singular; green-rectangle logo) -- was spun out.
-Portions of HPE were later spun out into DXC and Micro Focus, which have spun out other separate companies.
-Details: HP Breakup HP Inc. is the legal successor to the companies acquired by Hewlett-Packard before the company was split into HP Inc. and Hewlett Packard Enterprise.
-Responsibility for commitments to former employees of Compaq, EDS, etc. remain with HP Inc. -- regardless of whether their last business unit ended up in HP or HPE.
-Includes employment verification and any retiree health, pension, etc. plans.
+On Nov 1, 2015, the legal name of the Hewlett-Packard Company was changed to HP Inc. and a new, completely separate company – Hewlett Packard Enterprise (no hyphen, singular) – was spun off.
+Portions of HPE were later spun off into DXC and Micro Focus: HP Breakup HPInc. is the overall legal successor to Hewlett-Packard and to companies acquired by Hewlett-Packard before Nov 1, 2015 – such as Compaq, DEC, EDS, Tandem, etc. For employees of HP -- and predecessor companies -- who left before the HPInc/HPE split, responsibility for any health or retirement benefits varies from country to country.
+For the US, HPInc has responsibility.
+For Canada and UK, HPE has responsibility.
+In many countries, plans were split between HPInc and HPE.
+See: Where are my benefits?
 If the currently responsible company isn't clear.
-Given HP's history of acquisitions and spinoffs, this may not be obvious.
-If any doubt, check here: Which Company Advice if you worked for certain predecessor companies: - Compaq.
-If employed by Compaq prior to May 3, 2005.
-Plan details and other member advice.
+Due to acquisitions and spinoffs, this may not be obvious.
+Check here: Which Company Advice if you worked for certain predecessor companies: - Compaq.
+If employed by Compaq prior to May 3, 2005 -- Compaq 401(k) plan.
 Compaq - DEC.
-If employed by DEC prior to Mar 1, 1996, you may have a benefit under the HP Cash Account Pension Plan.
-Plan details and other member advice.
+If employed by DEC prior to Mar 1, 1996 -- you may have a benefit under the HP Cash Account Pension Plan.
 DEC - EDS.
-If employed by EDS or "EDS, an HP Company" prior to Jan 1, 2009 you may have an EDS pension that you have forgotten about.
-Plan details and other member advice.
-EDS - Tandem.
-If employed by Tandem prior to Aug 29, 1997.
-Member advice.
-Tandem 3.
+If employed by EDS or "EDS, an HP Company" prior to Jan 1, 2009 -- you may have an EDS pension.
+EDS Pension Info for those who worked at: Agilent Autonomy Compaq DEC DXC EDS HP HPE Keysight Micro Focus Perspecta Poly Tandem Other acquisitions and spinoffs Other predecessor companies Other acquisitions and spinoffs Step 4.
 Contact the current administrator for the plan in question. a.
 If you have an existing retirement, 401(k), or personal brokerage account at Fidelity, go to http://netbenefits.com and use your existing username and password.
-Otherwise, call Fidelity 1-800-457-4015 (Outside US 1-508-787-9902 collect.)
-Fidelity (Don't go to a local Fidelity office.)
-Member advice b.
-Primary retirement plan contacts:
+Otherwise, call Fidelity 1-800-457-4015 (If no password, keep hitting #.)
+(Outside US 1-508-787-9902 collect.)
+Fidelity (Don't go to a local Fidelity office, which is focused on sales.) b.
+Primary retirement plan contacts: The HP Inc Retirement Service Center is the primary administrator for HP Inc U.S. pension and 401(k) accounts, including any accounts for companies that Hewlett-Packard acquired before Nov 1, 2015 (Compaq, DEC, EDS, etc.) Operated by Fidelity Investments.
+1-800-457-4015 (If no password, keep hitting #.)
+(Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office, which is focused on sales.)
+The HPE (Hewlett Packard Enterprise) Retirement Service Center is the primary administrator for Hewlett Packard Enterprise U.S. pension and 401(k) accounts, including any accounts for companies that HPE acquired since Nov 1, 2015 (Cray, Juniper, Nimble, etc.) Operated by Fidelity Investments.
+1-800-409-4015 (If no password, keep hitting #.)
+(Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office, which is focused on sales.) c.
+HSA (Health Savings Account): Contact the appropriate Benefits Center: https://www.hpalumni.org/contacts d.
+Deferred compensation: In addition to using the contact points above, also run an "unclaimed property" search.
+Unclaimed Property e.
+Stock.
+You may now have shares of HPInc, HPE, DXC, Keysight, and/or Agilent – in different accounts – and may not have received cash payouts.
+Find it all – and estimate your current cost basis: Stock Step-by-Step

 f.
 Surviving spouse provisions -- and